PriscillaBakradze/100-Days-of-Code/100 Days/Log.md

 Finished the project.

 ### Thoughts:
 Learned lots of cool stuff.
-Some of the concepts I was familiar with, but it was really good refresher still...
+Some of the concepts I was familiar with, but it was a really good refresher still...

 Link(s) to Work: